mailsourajit25/Rankethon-social-site/README.md

 # social
-This is project while doing the dbms workshop under rankethon(a startup).
+It was made as a project under dbms workshop conducted by rankethon(a startup of IITkgp students).
 It is a social networking site with many features except posting photos which I shall add later.
 It is basically based upon php and mysqli.